Rockingham County, North Carolina: 2020 census

-As of the 2020 census, there were 91,096 people, 38,462 households, and 25,717 families residing in the county.
+As of the 2020 census, the county had a population of 91,096 and 38,740 households.
+There were 25,717 families residing in the county.
+The median age was 45.6 years, 20.1% of residents were under the age of 18, and 21.5% of residents were 65 years of age or older; for every 100 females there were 93.6 males and for every 100 females age 18 and over there were 91.2 males age 18 and over.

+The racial makeup of the county was 71.8% White, 18.4% Black or African American, 0.5% American Indian and Alaska Native, 0.5% Asian, <0.1% Native Hawaiian and Pacific Islander, 3.6% from some other race, and 5.1% from two or more races.
+Hispanic or Latino residents of any race comprised 6.7% of the population.

+39.1% of residents lived in urban areas, while 60.9% lived in rural areas.

+Of those households, 26.7% had children under the age of 18 living in them.
+Of all households, 44.6% were married-couple households, 19.4% were households with a male householder and no spouse or partner present, and 30.0% were households with a female householder and no spouse or partner present.
+About 30.4% of all households were made up of individuals and 14.6% had someone living alone who was 65 years of age or older.
+There were 43,431 housing units, of which 10.8% were vacant.
+Among occupied housing units, 68.8% were owner-occupied and 31.2% were renter-occupied.
+The homeowner vacancy rate was 1.6% and the rental vacancy rate was 8.8%.

 Rockingham County is included in the Greensboro-High Point, NC Metropolitan Statistical Area.

 Demographic change

 The county's population has been stagnant since the 1980s.
 According to Woods & Poole Economics, the county's population is expected to increase at a slower rate than the rest of the state in future decades.

 Government and politics

 Government

 Rockingham County is governed by a five-member board of commissioners, each elected to four-year terms.
 The board elects a chairman and vice-chairman from its members and appoints a county manager.
 County voters also elect a register of deeds.

 Rockingham County is a member of the Piedmont Triad Council of Governments, a regional voluntary association of 12 counties, and the Piedmont Triad Regional Partnership, a regional economic development organization.
 The county also has its own Soil and Water Conservation District led by an elected supervisor.
 Rockingham County is located in North Carolina's 6th congressional district, the North Carolina Senate's 26th district, and the North Carolina House of Representatives' 65th district.